Manchester United make transfer bid for Aaron Wan-Bissaka

 Wan-Bissaka has three years remaining on his contract and Crystal Palace do not want to sell, but their resolve could be tested by a big offer from United.

-The 21-year-old made his Palace debut in February 2018 and became a first-team regular this season, making 39 appearances as the tea finished 12th in the Premier League.
+The 21-year-old made his Palace debut in February 2018 and became a first-team regular this season, making 39 appearances as the team finished 12th in the Premier League.

 United have been already been busy ahead of the opening of the transfer window on June 11, with a deal agreed in principle for Swansea winger Daniel James.